-The Office of Financial Aid at Charter Oak State College realizes that financing an education can be an expensive endeavor and we are committed to helping students and is therefore comminted to helping students find the resources necessary to complete their education.
+The Office of Financial Aid at Charter Oak State College understands that financing an education can be an expensive endeavor.
+The College is committed to helping students find the resources necessary to complete their education.
 Financial assistance may include grants, scholarships, and loans.
 Financing is also available through the College's Payment Plan.
-With this said, all students are encouraged to apply for financial aid.
+All students are encouraged to apply for financial aid.

 Students can begin the application process by checking the eligibility requirements for federal student aid and by visiting Federal Student Aid for additional information.
 To receive financial aid at Charter Oak State College, a student must:

-- Comply with federal and state regulatory requirements, as well as College polices and procedures.
+- Comply with federal and state regulatory requirements, as well as Charter Oak polices and procedures.